DEENUU1/meta-spy/README.md

 - Utilize a free open-source language model to generate a concise summary of a Facebook user's infromation based on the scraped data.
 - Initiate a friend crawler for a specified Facebook account.
 Gether data about friends and contunue the process for subsequent users in the queue.
 - Save scraped data for a specified Facebook user to PDF file for documentation and anylysis.
+- Running scrapers in parallel to speed up the data collection process
+- Save all scraped data to JSON files and database

 ### Built With